cdmandrews/cdmandrews.github.io/3301/weekly/facts-about-fact-sheets.md

  - Bulleted or Numbered lists (lots)
  - Paragraph texts (yep)
  - Single or double-column designs
+ - Use of white space (margins, space between columns and sections, surrounding visuals)

 Visualization or graphics features might include things like: